odpi/egeria-docs/site/docs/guides/operations/kubernetes/operator.md

 OLM is [standard in Red Hat OpenShift](https://docs.openshift.com/container-platform/4.8/operators/understanding/olm/olm-understanding-olm.html)

-**OLM is not necessary to use operators** - and unlike operators themselves, the framework **is not present in all Kubernetes distibutions**.
+**OLM is not necessary to use operators** - and unlike operators themselves, the framework **is not present in all Kubernetes distributions**.

 # Catalogs

-A catalog of operators can be found on [OperatorHub](https://operatorhub.io) and authors can [submit their own operator](https://operatorhub.io/contribute) to help with findability.
+A catalog of operators can be found on [OperatorHub](https://operatorhub.io) and authors can [submit their own operator](https://operatorhub.io/contribute) to help others locate their work.

 # Building an operator

 Operators can be built in any language than can support making API calls to Kubernetes.
-For example it would be possible to write a Java based operator.
+For example, it would be possible to write a Java based operator.
 This is complex, and uses low level APIs, with few examples published.

 The [Operator Framework](https://operatorframework.io) is a toolkit to make it easier to develop an operator by including higher level APIs, and tools for code generation.
 It supports:

 * [Helm](https://helm.sh) - this wraps up a Helm chart as an operator, but as such it only delivers install/upgrade capability.
 They can be managed and catalogued as an operator.
 * [Ansible](https://www.ansible.com) - an ansible operator can respond to events & run ansible scripts accordingly.
 This makes them significantly more flexible
 * [Go](https://www.golangprograms.com) - These are full 'native' operators with full access to the Kubernetes API.
 Kubernetes itself is written in Go.
 They are therefore very flexible, though more complex to develop.
 They do however represent the majority of development in this area, providing also the best scope for help from peers.